Explainable AI for Pre-Trained Code Models: What Do They Learn? When They Do Not Work?: Experimental Results

-Fig.~\ref{fig:RQ3_plot_Graph_CT} and Fig.~\ref{fig:RQ3_plot_CodeBERT_CT} show the same results for code translation (CT).
+Fig.~\ref{fig:RQ3_plot_CodeBERT_CT} shows the results for code translation (CT) for the number of tokens, nested block depth, and cyclomatic complexity for CodeBERT (all the plots for GraphCodeBERT and other metrics for CodeBERT can be found in the public repo).
 For this task, number of variables follow the same pattern as the CR task, that is Easy-Low category is harder based on those metrics.
 On the other hand, considering the number of tokens, nested block depth, and even cyclomatic complexity, there is a reversed connection.
 In other words, samples that have smaller values of these metrics, have higher density in Easy-Low category.
 For instance, in both models, samples with tokens less than 20, are around 50\% of the target category population, even though they occupy a very small portion of the total dataset.
 One plausible explanation is that when the source code is too short (very small number of tokens and very few nested blocks), the model fails to translate it properly, due to the lack of enough information/context.
 Another explanation is the fact that it's harder to maintain a high BLEU score when the input is very short.

-Fig.~\ref{fig:RQ3_plot_CodeBERT_CDG_Java},Fig.~\ref{fig:RQ3_plot_CodeBERT_CDG_Python},Fig.~\ref{fig:RQ3_plot_GraphCodeBERT_CDG_Java}, and Fig.~\ref{fig:RQ3_plot_GraphCodeBERT_CDG_Python}, illustrate the same results this time for code document generation (CDG).
+Fig.~\ref{fig:RQ3_plot_CodeBERT_CDG_Java} and Fig.~\ref{fig:RQ3_plot_CodeBERT_CDG_Python} illustrate some of the similar results for code document generation (CDG) for CodeBERT (all the plots for GraphCodeBERT and other metrics for CodeBERT can be found in the public repo).
 In this downstream task, we can see patterns more dependent on the language, rather than the model.
 In all cases, the number of variables, number of tokens, and nested block depth follow the same general pattern.

-In these experiments, we can see that both models struggle with samples with less complexity in Java and on the other hand, have problems figuring out the more complex samples in Python.
+In these experiments, we see that both models struggle with samples with low complexity in Java.
+However, they have problems figuring out the more complex samples in Python, too.
 For instance in Python, samples with more than 80 tokens or 8 variables, have always a higher density in the Easy-Low category compared to all of the dataset.
-Meanwhile, it's interesting that considering the cyclomatic complexity, both models in both languages struggle with samples with higher complexity.
+Finally, it's interesting that considering the cyclomatic complexity, both models in both languages struggle with samples with higher complexity.